 The title character is, of course, Queen Victoria and the production’s inaugural year in Northern Ballet’s repertoire coincides with the 200th anniversary of her birth.

-Little ones will be dancing with excitement at the news that Northern Ballet’s Tortoise & the Hare is racing onto the big screen at cinemas nationwide this weekend.
+Little ones will be dancing with excitement at the news that Northern Ballet’s Tortoise and the Hare is racing onto the big screen at cinemas nationwide this weekend.

 The bite-sized ballet is being shown on Saturday as part of Northern Ballet’s first ever cinema season for children.